Weak quasi-Hopf algebras, C*-tensor categories and conformal field theory, and the Kazhdan-Lusztig-Finkelberg theorem: -involution and -structure

 The most important relations are the intertwining property with the coproduct (\ref{intertwiner}) and the compatibility relation (\ref{eqn:omega0}) between $(^*, \Omega)$ and the associator.

-The notion of $\Omega$-involution for a semisimple weak quasi Hopf algebra is the most general involutive structure that gives rise to a tensor $^*$-category structure on the category of finite dimensional representations of $A$.
-For example, we shall see that every fusion tensor $^*$-category ($C^*$-category) arises from a semisimple $\Omega$-involutive (unitary) weak quasi Hopf algebra.
+The notion of $\Omega$-involution for a semisimple weak quasi-Hopf algebra is the most general involutive structure that gives rise to a tensor $^*$-category structure on the category of finite dimensional representations of $A$.
+For example, we shall see that every fusion tensor $^*$-category ($C^*$-category) arises from a semisimple $\Omega$-involutive (unitary) weak quasi-Hopf algebra.
 We next recall several well known and important special notions.

 \begin{rem} precisely when $\Delta(I)=I\otimes I$ and $\Omega=I\otimes I$, $\Phi=I\otimes I\otimes I$.
 These structures are widely studied when $A$ is a $C^*$-algebra in the operator algebraic approach to quantum groups see e.g. \cite{CQGRC}, \cite{Timmermann}. {\bf b)} When $A$ is a bialgebra ($\Delta(I)=I\otimes I$, $\Phi=I\otimes I\otimes I$) (\ref{sa}) and (\ref{domain}) say that $\Omega$ is a selfadjoint invertible element.
 Note that in this case (\ref{eqn:omega0}) says that $\Omega$ is a $2$-cocycle in the usual sense for Hopf algebras.
-In the next proposition we discuss an extension of this property to weak bialgebras. {\bf c)} If $A$ is as in b) and $A$ is a $C^*$-algebra with $\Omega$ positive then the twisted algebra $A_F$, with $F=\Omega^{1/2}$ is a quasi C*-bialgebra in the sense of a).
+In the next proposition we discuss an extension of this property to weak bialgebras. {\bf c)} If $A$ is as in b) and $A$ is a $C^*$-algebra with $\Omega$ positive then the twisted algebra $A_F$, with $F=\Omega^{1/2}$ is a quasi $C^*$-bialgebra in the sense of a).
 We shall shortly consider an extension of the notion of triviality of $\Omega$ in the weak quasi bialgebras which is the algebraic counterpart of the notion of unitary weak quasi-tensor functor of Def. \ref{unitarity}. {\bf d)} When $A$ is a quasi-bialgebra (that is $\Delta(I)=I\otimes I$ and $\Phi$ non-trivial) we recover the notion introduced by Gould and Lekatsas \cite{quasi_star}. \end{rem}